bjoelle/mariage_hj/_pages/en_home.md

 permalink: /en_home
 ---

-Hoel LE GALLO and Joëlle BARIDO-SOTTANI are inviting you to celebrate their wedding !
-Festivities will take place at the Ferme du Couvent (Bréau, France) and will start around 15h.
+Hoel LE GALLO and JoÃ«lle BARIDO-SOTTANI are inviting you to celebrate their wedding !
+Festivities will take place at the Ferme du Couvent (BrÃ©au, France) and will start around 15h.